Male Reproductive Endocrinology

 Physiology

-In target tissues, about 4 to 8% of testosterone is converted to a more potent metabolite, dihydrotestosterone (DHT), by the enzyme 5-alpha-reductase.
+In target tissues, approximately 4 to 8% of testosterone is converted to a more potent metabolite, dihydrotestosterone (DHT), by the enzyme 5-alpha-reductase.
 DHT has important trophic effects in the prostate and mediates androgenetic alopecia.
 In adults, spermatogenesis requires adequate intratesticular testosterone, but the role of DHT in spermatogenesis is unclear.

 Testosterone and DHT have metabolic and other effects, including